History of Ethiopia: Communist period (1974–1991)

-In July 1977, sensing the disarray in Ethiopia, Somalia attacked across the Ogaden in pursuit of its irredentist claims to the ethnic Somali areas of Ethiopia (see Ogaden War).
+In July 1977, Somalia intervened to support the Western Somali Liberation Front, which had already been waging a guerrilla insurgency for self-determination in the Somali-inhabited 'Ogaden' region under Ethiopian administration.
+This direct involvement significantly expanded the conflict (see Ogaden War).
 They were assisted in this invasion by the armed Western Somali Liberation Front.
-Ethiopian forces were driven back far inside their own frontiers but, with the assistance of a massive Soviet airlift of arms and 17,000 Cuban combat forces, they stemmed the attack.
+Approximately one million Somalis residing in Ethiopia, along with those who regularly cross the border, supported Mogadishu’s call for an ethnically determined "Greater Somalia".
+Ethiopian forces were driven back far inside their frontiers but, with the assistance of a massive Soviet airlift of arms and 17,000 Cuban combat forces, they stemmed the attack.
 The last major Somali regular units left the Ogaden March 15, 1978.
-Twenty years later, the Somali region of Ethiopia remained under-developed and insecure.
+Twenty years later, the Somali region of Ethiopia remained underdeveloped and insecure.

 From 1977 through early 1978, thousands of suspected enemies of the Derg were tortured and/or killed in a purge called the Qey Shibir ("Red Terror").
 Communism was officially adopted during the late 1970s and early 1980s; in 1984, the Workers' Party of Ethiopia (WPE) was established, and on February 1, 1987, a new Soviet-style civilian constitution was submitted to a popular referendum.
 It was officially endorsed by 81% of voters, and in accordance with this new constitution, the country was renamed the People's Democratic Republic of Ethiopia on September 10, 1987, and Mengistu became president.

 The regime's collapse was hastened by droughts and a famine, which affected around 8 million people and left 1 million dead, as well as by insurrections, particularly in the northern regions of Tigray and Eritrea.
 The regime also conducted a brutal campaign of resettlement and villagization in Ethiopia in the 1980s.
 In 1989, the Tigrayan Peoples' Liberation Front (TPLF) merged with other ethnically based opposition movements to form the Ethiopian Peoples' Revolutionary Democratic Front (EPRDF).
 In May 1991, EPRDF forces advanced on Addis Ababa.
 Mengistu fled the country to asylum in Zimbabwe, where he still resides.

-Hundreds of thousands were killed due to the Red Terror, forced deportations, or from using hunger as a weapon.
+Hundreds of thousands were killed due to the Red Terror, forced deportations, or using hunger as a weapon.
 In 2006, after a long trial, Mengistu was found guilty of genocide.
 The Derg government relocated numerous Amharas into southern Ethiopia where they served in government administration, courts, and even in school, where Oromo texts were eliminated and replaced by Amharic.
 The government perceived the various southern minority languages as hindrances to Ethiopian national identity expansion.